 - Quickly achieving compliance with the help external partners

 - Performing an innovative assessment of our network security and implementing the necessary corrective measures

-SendinBlue is an organization comprised of nearly 150 people, and we are all committed to ensuring the security and confidentiality of the personal data entrusted to us.
+Sendinblue is an organization comprised of more than 400 people, and we are all committed to ensuring the security and confidentiality of the personal data entrusted to us.
 We take this responsibility seriously as part of our core mission to provide an all-in-one digital marketing platform for small and medium-sized businesses to grow and succeed.